November 5, 2019

 While this might seem to be a long list of dos and don’ts for laser hair removal, these guidelines will cover everything your dermatologist is likely to tell you during your initial consultation.
 Bear in mind that it is likely to take multiple sessions to completely get rid of all unwanted hair in a particular area.
 Finally, be sure that you follow any post-treatment instructions you are given to facilitate faster healing with less risk of damage to your skin, including scarring.

-Integrated Dermatology of Reno has the best laser hair removal Reno has to offer because we strive to give our patients the best results with the least amount of irritation.
-Following these laser hair removal tips will help you achieve better results and keep your skin from being damaged in the process.
+Integrated Dermatology of Reno has the best services because we strive to give our patients the best results with the least amount of irritation.
+Following these tips will help you achieve better results and keep your skin from being damaged in the process.

 To learn more about laser skin treatments at Integrated Dermatology of Reno, contact the team at (775) 829-1212 or come in and visit us in person at 6630 S. McCarran Blvd, Reno, NV 89509.
 Call today to schedule your free initial consultation with a Reno dermatologist!